NLVillazon/NLVillazon.github.io/_posts/2022-01-23-causal-impact.md

 ___
 <br>

 # Applying The Causal Impact Algorithm <a name="causal-impact-fit"></a>

 In the code below, we specify the start and end dates of the "pre-period" and the start and end dates of the "post-period".
 We then apply the algorithm by passing in the DataFrame and the specified pre and post period time windows.

-The algorithm will model the relationship between members & non-members in the pre-period - and it will use this to create the counterfactual, in other words what it believes would happen to the average daily spend for members in the post-period if no event was to have taken place!
+The algorithm will model the relationship between members & non-members in the pre-period - and it will use this to create the counterfactual, in other words what it believes would happen to the average daily spend for members in the post-period if no event was to have taken place.

 The difference between this counterfactual and the actual data in the post-period will be our "causal impact"